-Mr. Gönenç Gürkaynak is the founding partner of ELIG Gürkaynak Attorneysat-Law, a leading law firm of 95 lawyers based in Istanbul, Turkey.
-Mr. Gürkaynak graduated from Ankara University Faculty of Law in 1997.
-Mr. Gürkaynak received his LL.M. degree from Harvard Law School, and his Bar memberships are as follows: Istanbul Bar, 1997; American Bar Association, 2001; New York Bar, 2001 (currently non-practising; registered); Brussels Bar, 2003-2004 (B List; not maintained); Member of the Law Society of England & Wales, 2004 (currently non-practising; registered).
+Dr. Gönenç Gürkaynak is the Founding Partner of ELIG Gürkaynak Attorneys-at-Law, a leading law firm of 95 lawyers based in Istanbul, Turkiye.
+Dr. Gürkaynak graduated from Ankara University, Faculty of Law in 1997 and was called to the Istanbul Bar in 1998.
+Dr. Gürkaynak received his LL.M. from Harvard Law School and his Ph.D. in Law from University College London (UCL) Faculty of Laws.
+Before founding ELIG Gürkaynak Attorneys-at-Law in 2005, Dr. Gürkaynak worked as an Attorney at the Istanbul, New York and Brussels offices of a global law firm for more than eight years.
+In addition to his membership to the Istanbul Bar since 1998, he was admitted to the: American Bar Association in 2002; New York Bar in 2002 (currently non-practising, registered); Brussels Bar between 2003-2004 (B List, not maintained); and Law Society of England and Wales in 2004 (currently non-practising, registered).